 }

 If there isn’t a default case and the switched expression doesn’t match any of the cases, then control simply shifts to the next statement after the switch statement block.
 Unintentionally omitting a break statement between two cases will cause subsequent cases to be executed until a break or the end of the switch block is reached.
 This could cause unexpected results.
+Adopt a coding style that permits your language processor and analysis tools to verify that all cases are covered.
+Where this is not possible, use a default clause that diagnoses the error.

 6.27.2 Guidance to language users